ArdanaCLM/ardana-dev-tools/README.md

 ### Ansible version

-The Ardana OpenStack ansible playbooks, especially those in ardana/ardana-dev-tools.git, have not been updated to work with Ansible 2.x, and will only work with Ansible 1.9.
+The Ardana OpenStack ansible playbooks, as well as those in the DevEnv (ardana/ardana-dev-tools.git repo) repo, have not been updated to work with Ansible 2.x, and currently are only verified to work correctly with Ansible 1.9.

 A utility, ardana-env, is provided in the ardana/ardana-dev-tools.git repo's bin directory, which will setup the runtime environment with an